samikeijonen/kuorinka/README.md

 # Kuorinka

-Theme check: accessibility-ready, right to left support, translation-ready [Schema.org](http://schema.org) microdata, all the WordPress' built-in theme features and some more.
+Theme check: accessibility-ready, right to left support, translation-ready, [Schema.org](http://schema.org) microdata, all the WordPress' built-in theme features and some more.
 Check.

 ## About Kuorinka